o3de/o3de.org/content/docs/userguide/shader-ref-water.md

+description: ' Enable the water shader to render the ocean in &ALYlong;. '
+slug: shader-ref-water
+title: Water Shader
+---
 # Water Shader<a name="shader-ref-water"></a>

 The Water shader is a dedicated shader used to render the ocean exclusively, and imparts various reflection, ripple, and foam effects\.
 For lakes, rivers, and other bodies of water, use the [VolumeObject Shader](shader-ref-volumeobject.md) instead\.